dask/dask/docs/source/scheduler-overview.rst

 --------------------

 The entry point for all schedulers is a ``get`` function.
-This takes a dask graph, and a key or list of keys to compute.
+This takes a dask graph, and a key or list of keys to compute:

 .. code-block:: python